cfkubo/mcp-server-rabbitmq/README.md

 ruff format .
 ```

+### Manual Testing

+You can manually test the MCP server from the command line by sending JSON-RPC messages to its standard input.

+1.  **Start the server**

+    ```bash
+    uv run amq-mcp-server-rabbitmq --allow-mutative-tools
+    ```

+2.  **List available tools**

+    Send the following JSON-RPC message to the server's standard input.

+    ```json
+    {"jsonrpc": "2.0", "method": "mcp_list_tools", "id": 1}
+    ```

+3.  **Connect to a RabbitMQ broker and list queues**

+    First, connect to the broker by sending the following message.
+Make sure to replace the connection details with your own if they are different.

+    ```json
+    {"jsonrpc": "2.0", "method": "rabbitmq_broker_initialize_connection", "params": {"broker_hostname": "localhost", "username": "guest", "password": "guest", "port": 15672, "management_port": 15672, "use_tls": false}, "id": 2}
+    ```

+    Then, you can call other tools, for example, to list the queues:

+    ```json
+    {"jsonrpc": "2.0", "method": "rabbitmq_broker_list_queues", "params": {}, "id": 3}
+    ```

 ## License

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

+uv run amq-mcp-server-rabbitmq --allow-mutative-tools --amq-hostname localhost --amq-username guest --amqpassword guest
+│